Flow Bots

 The “Ask a Question” option allows the flow bot to collect information from the user and direct the flow accordingly.

-Save the answer you have written.
+Save the answer you wrote.

-💡Do not leave any connection box blank.
+💡Do not leave any connection boxes empty.

-Alternatively, select the “Condition” option.
+As another option, select the “Condition” choice.

 Then, click the “Add Condition Group” button.